By: Lindsay May, MD, FAAP, FRCPC & Shaji Menon, MD, MS, FAAP, FACC, FASE

 Performing mass screening

 tests like electrocardiogram (EKG) and echocardiogram (ultrasound of heart) for all young people or in athletes to identify risk factors for sudden death is not currently recommended.
-The concern is that high falsely positive test results in young people resulting in anxiety and additional testing.
+The concern is that high false positive test results can cause unnecessary anxiety and additional testing.
 Also, not all events can be picked up by these tests.

 However, recognizing warnings signs and risk factors, accurate history-taking and cardiology and